DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

 # Controls

 These are the instructions to initialize and test our controls algorithm.
 We take input from various topics and move the robot based on desired global position or desired power.
-By default, we publish thruster allocations on a range [-128, 127] for the Arduino.
+By default, we publish thruster power outputs (thruster allocations) on a range [-128, 127] for the Arduino.
 We can also publish values on a range [-1, 1] for the simulation.

 Thruster information is read from `*.config` files, which are written in YAML.
-The ordering of the thruster power outputs (thruster allocations) is determined by the order in which the thrusters appear the config file.
+The ordering of the thruster allocations is determined by the order in which the thrusters appear the config file.

-`controls.launch` takes in a `mode` argument to indicate whether we are in `robot` (default) or `sim`ulation mode
+`controls.launch` takes in a `sim` argument to indicate whether we are publishing for the simulation or the Arduino.

 Only the most recently updated Desired State Topic will be used in movement.
 Therefore any updates will override the current movement of the robot.
 Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
 If Controls stops receiving Desired State messages at a high enough rate (at the moment, 10 Hz), it will warn you and will output zero power for safety purposes.